angelpipe/agents/readme.md

     with the data, Laravel models will be really helpful.
 For agents, as they're introduced by user (and only zip code) a model was not created.

+    Two routes are used to make the root url (/) respond to two HTTP methods:
+    GET and POST.

+    About controllers, the default controller was kept and used.
+App is really simple and there's no need for a new or different controller.

     Front end for this app is really, really basic.
 No css/js minification/compilation as the idea was to share it.
 Bootstrap was chosen to give some styles and basic grid responsive system.